CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with strong completeness and distinctiveness.
+This is a well-structured skill description with strong completeness and distinctiveness.
 It clearly identifies when to use the skill with explicit trigger terms and a 'Use when' clause.
-The main weakness is that the capabilities are described at the pattern level rather than as concrete actions the skill performs, making it slightly less specific than ideal.
+The main weakness is that the capabilities are described at the pattern level rather than as concrete actions, making it slightly less specific about what the skill actually produces.

 Suggestions